geopastore/geopastore.github.io/_posts/2025-11-26-topography.md

 *What geological/topographical feature could we observe if we visualize the distribution of elevation for discrete latitude swaths?*<!--more-->

 ### The idea
-One day, wandering around the forest of twitter, I found a nice image of the accoung @Foglebird displaying a visual topography of Western US.
-He computed the percentiles of elevation dristribution for intervals of 1° of Latidude.
+One day, wandering around the forest of twitter, I found a nice image of the @Foglebird account displaying a visual topography of Western US.
+He computed the percentiles of elevation distribution for intervals of 1° of Latidude.
 <p align="center">
 <img src="/assets/images/WS.JPG" alt=WS width="450">
 <p>
-I gave it a try how to replicate it with R.
+I gave it a try to replicate it with R.

 ### The code
 ```r